 JB: Good God, no – there wasn’t much to break with a crap real-life Leicester side of the noughties, but that was always my fear.
 No one wants to get booted out of their own club.

 MW: Last year I did a save with Arsenal, yes.
 I built my team with a 4-4-2 to resemble the Invincibles, eventually replacing an ageing Aubameyang with Mbappe, in that Thierry Henry role as the striker on the left.
 It’s much easier to manage your own club on FM when you literally do no worse.
-That was the saving grace of Unai Emery.
+That's the saving grace of recent Arsenal.

 What is your greatest achievement on any version of the game?